ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Experiments

 \textbf{Data Augmentation:} (1) Random Sampling:For each input frame of point cloud data, randomly sample 16,384 points.
 If the number of input points is less than 16,384, pad with zeros to reach this count.
 (2) Random Occlusion \cite{zhang2024deeppointmap}: Randomly mask $1–3$ regions (removing all points within these regions) within an angular range of $10^{\circ}–150^{\circ}$ and a distance range of $2m–10m$.
 (3) Random Rigid Transformation: Apply random rigid transformations to the input point cloud.
 Specifically, the rotation transformation is sampled from a uniform distribution with the mean of 0 and the standard deviation of $\pi$; the translation transformation is sampled from a uniform distribution with the mean of 0 and the standard deviation of 3.
 (4) Random Local Map Registration: Randomly sample $0–n $ frames of point clouds based on their distance from the current frame to construct a local map.
 Considering that in practical SLAM tasks, registration is usually made between the point cloud of the current frame and the local map built from historical frames, which expands over time.
 During training, we set $n$ to increase gradually as the number of training epochs increases. $n$ starts at 2, doubles every 3 epochs, and has a maximum value of 16.

 \textbf{Training:} We use the AdamW optimizer\cite{reddi2019convergence} with an initial learning rate of $ lr = 10^{-3} $, weight decay $ wd = 10^{-4} $, combined with a cosine learning rate scheduler\cite{smith2019super}.
 The training is conducted on 3 RTX 3090 GPUs.
 For all tasks, the network is trained for 12 epochs, and the model from the final epoch is used for evaluation.
-Since only SemanticKITTI provides instance-level annotations for point clouds, we train the Dynamic Segmentation Head exclusively on SemanticKITTI.
-For training on the KITTI-360 and MulRan datasets, we utilize the pre-trained weights of the Dynamic Segmentation Head obtained from SemanticKITTI and freeze these weights (i.e., they do not participate in training).